 Go beyond the typical service experience and make your audience feel special.
 Nordstrom knows this and practices it in each of their 230 stores around the country.
 Stories reveal examples of their gracious service – they were once rumored to have accepted a return of tires, even though they never sold them.
 When the typical Nordstrom employee directs their energy toward making sure the shopper has a positive retail experience, the customer feels valued and is willing to pay more and be loyal.

 Develop a smart product that not only helps the customer but also fosters an emotional connection.
 A long-time leader of innovation, Apple continues to develop products that help us communicate and work better, offering people of all ages, all over the world tools we can also enjoy in our leisure time.
 They provide a unique retail store experience where learning about their products is the central focus.
 By enhancing the customer experience, they have increased brand presence and loyalty.

 Tip #3: Learn about branding with a visit to the Farmers Market.

 The number of Farmers Markets has nearly doubled in the last ten years to a total of 7,175 markets nationwide.
 Farmers at these markets don’t think about branding in the same sense as traditional corporations.
 The brand isn’t about the logo.
 It’s about the presentation and the experience – from clean stalls to fresh produce to friendly merchants.
-The most successful businesses create an experience consumers enjoy.
+The most successful businesses create an experience that consumers enjoy.
 This approach provides lessons that we can apply to improve the branding of other businesses.

 Tip #4: Turn negative online reviews into something positive.